-A financial depression far greater than any crisis America has seen could soon strike.
+A financial crisis far greater than any crisis America has seen could soon strike.

 For some it could completely wipe out their savings… and for others it could be the fortune-building opportunity of a lifetime.

-That’s exactly why Doug Casey has prepared a timely presentation to help you prepare and profit before it’s too late.
+That’s exactly why legendary speculator Doug Casey has prepared a timely presentation to help you prepare and profit before it’s too late.
 Click here to view it now.